La Belle Epoque is a Deluxe category barge.

-Guests are met at the Hotel Westminster in Paris and transferred by private chauffeured minibus to La Belle Epoque.
+Guests are met at our meeting point in central Paris** and transferred by private chauffeured minibus to La Belle Epoque.
 A full crew Welcome Aboard with champagne and canapés.
 After time to settle into your cabin you will enjoy your first dinner on board and an introduction to Burgundy’s excellent cuisine.

 Monday, Day 2 Venarey-les-Laumes to Montbard

 Enjoy a leisurely breakfast, then we cruise through woodlands and rolling fields with great towpath biking and walking opportunities past the tiny canalside villages of Nogent, Courcelles and Les Granges.
 After an early lunch, we visit the moat-encircled Château de Commarin to be treated to a private demonstration of the medieval sport of falconry***.
 The close up encounter with these majestic birds against the backdrop of the castle grounds is an amazing experience and afterwards, we meet Count Bertrand de Vogue, the current resident and 26th generation of the de Vogue family to maintain continuous residence since the 13th century, who will give a fascinating insight into the Château’s history.
 This is followed by a private tour of the building.
 Dinner on board.